-Note: Make sure that your both devices are connected to the same Wi-Fi network.
+Note: Make sure that both of your devices are connected to the same Wi-Fi network.

 Miracast is one of the most commonly accessible technologies for wireless screen mirroring.
-This program needs a Windows 10 with the anniversary Update edition or higher and an Android Phone with MiraCast support.
-It is an important feature for anyone who wants to cast the contents of their phones’ screen to another screen or a projector, like presentations, videos, apps, and photos.
-Moreover, this feature saves users’ time and effort in the disturbance of looking for the right cables.
+This program needs Windows 10 with the anniversary Update edition or higher and an Android Phone with MiraCast support.
+It is an important feature for anyone who wants to cast the contents of their phone’s screen to another screen or a projector, like as in presentations, videos, apps, and photos.
+Moreover, this feature saves users’ time and effort by avoiding unnecessary cables.
 Furthermore, this feature does not rely on an exciting network and does not require any wireless access point to mirror Android screen to Windows 10.
 Follow the steps below to start mirroring using this feature.